qd-qd/sdk-tutorials/onboarding/chapter-4/2-section-2.md

 IBC can be used to build a wide range of cross-chain applications, which include token transfers, atomic swaps, multi-chain smart contracts with or without mutually comprehensible virtual machines, and data and code sharding of various kinds.

-### Atlas: Cosmos SDK module registry and node explorer

-[Atlas](https://atlas.cosmos.network/) implements a registry for modules.
-Developers can publish, update, and download Cosmos SDK modules with Atlas.
-It is a helpful tool for those who wish to get an overview of existing modules when developing their applications.

-Atlas also offers a [node explorer](https://atlas.cosmos.network/nodes) that lets you crawl through the nodes of a Tendermint-based network to discover its topology and the nodes' metadata.

 ## Hubs, Zones, and the Cosmos Hub